-While all Antarctica expeditions on small ships offered by AdventureSmith Explorations include time off ship exploring by Zodiac and hike, most require you to book coveted added-cost space for excursions like kayaking, stand-up paddleboarding, skiing, mountaineering, camping and even scuba diving.
+While all Antarctica expeditions on small ships offered by AdventureSmith Explorations include time off ship exploring by Zodiac and hike, most require you to book coveted added-cost space for excursions like kayaking, stand-up paddleboarding, skiing, mountaineering, camping and even scuba diving and snorkeling.
 Thus, if you’re interested in a particular activity, you’ll want to know all your options.
 Most ships require you to pre-book and commit to an activity over the whole voyage, while some are beginning to offer one-time excursions.

-One of our top picks for active travelers is the all-activity-inclusive Antarctic Peninsula Basecamp Cruise, For vessels offering inclusive activities without having to pre-book, National Geographic and the French luxury Ponant vessels are both great options.
+One of our top itinerary picks for active travelers is the all-activity-inclusive Antarctic Peninsula Basecamp Cruise, For vessels offering inclusive activities without having to pre-book, National Geographic and the French luxury Ponant vessels are both great options.
 If a particular excursion is important to you, having someone like an AdventureSmith Specialist guide you through the options is key as there are considerable price and seasonal variations depending on what you want to do.

 3. Pay Attention to Your Cabin & Ship Amenities

 You will spend a lot of time on your ship in Antarctica, especially if you cross the Drake vs. fly on an air cruise option.
 Look to our curated Antarctica luxury cruises, or to one of the newest Antarctica vessels, if you want the very latest technology and even more choice when it comes to your cabin and amenities aboard.
-Perks include private balconies, ensuite Nespresso machines, complimentary mini bars, bathtubs and other amenities like heated pools, helipads, running tracks and purpose-built systems to get you off the ship and out exploring as fast as possible.
+Perks include private balconies, room service, complimentary mini bars, bathtubs and other amenities like heated pools, helipads, running tracks and purpose-built systems to get you off the ship and out exploring as fast as possible.

 Antarctica, unlike some warmer-weather sailing destinations, is a region where cabin choice does matter.